-10” smart HD touch screen with live interactive studio workouts.
+Equipped with 14” smart HD touchscreen with live interactive studio workouts.
 Automatic trainer-control function and global running scenery.
 Cross-training classes for versatility.
-FlexSelect cushioning allows user to soften impact on joints or simulate real road-running experience.
+FlexSelect cushioning softens impact on joints or simulates real road-running experience.

-iFit family membership becomes an extra expense after one year.
+iFit family membership becomes an extra expense after 1 year.

 This treadmill is adorned with transportation wheels and a folding tool, perfect for those looking to store their unit out of sight.
 Floor stabilizers on the bottom ensure little movement.
 Integrated speakers with auxiliary port on media bar.

 Only for smaller individuals, as its maximum capacity is 220 pounds.

 It is very durable and easy to understand and use.
 Our fitness expert loves how crisp and clear the display is.
 Has a large variety of different training regiments with various coaches.
 The display can be loaded with a large variety of apps.
 Has a large amount of speed and incline ranges.

 Can be fairly pricey compared to other models.

 LCD screen with touch button controls help casual users customize their fitness journey.
 Electric plug-in design makes assembly a breeze.
 Connects with FitShow app to help keep the users motivated.
 Treadmill boasts impressive incline for a compact model.

 Great for beginners, but doesn't go fast enough for more intense runners and fitness enthusiasts.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.